Illinois Metropolitan Investment Fund

-At least 50 percent of the Convenience Series’ investments are expected to mature in the short-term (397 days or less), and the dollar-weighted average portfolio maturity of the Convenience Series will not exceed one year under normal conditions.
-Individual securities may have remaining maturities of greater than one year, but in any event not greater than five years from the date of the Convenience Series’ purchase thereof.
+The Convenience Series portfolio is restricted to a maximum dollar weighted-average maturity of one year or less.
+Individual securities may have remaining maturities of greater than one year, but not greater than five years from the date of purchase by the Convenience Series.
+No more than 50 percent of the portfolio may be invested beyond 12 months.
 The remaining life of any agency mortgage pass-through security will be determined based on the weighted-average life of the security.

-13.0 Internal Control
+15.0 Internal Control

-14.0 Performance Standards
+16.0 Performance Standards

-- Performance as compared to the benchmark.
+- performance as compared to the benchmark

-- Asset allocation and duration as compared to the benchmark.
+- asset allocation and duration

-- Any deviation from the guidelines herein established.
+- any deviation from the guidelines herein established

-- Significant changes in the portfolio
+- significant changes in the portfolio

-16.0 Investment Policy Adoption
+18.0 Investment Policy Adoption

-The Convenience Series’ investment policy shall be adopted by resolution of the Board.
-The policy shall be reviewed annually by the Board and any modifications made thereto must be approved by the Board.
+The investment policy of the Convenience Series will be adopted by motion of the Board.
+The policy will be reviewed annually by the Board and any modifications made thereto will be approved by the Board.

 Sunday and Monday Keynote Speakers Announced for GFOA's 114th Annual ConferenceRead more